SPLASH INTO SEVIERVILLE, TENNESSEE

 Planning the ideal getaway can be a challenge when some members of your family prefer mountains while others want waves.

-Head to Sevierville, Tennessee and there’s no need to choose between the two; you can enjoy both rocky peaks and warm water—even in winter!
+Head to Sevierville, Tennessee and there’s no need to choose between the two; you can enjoy both rocky peaks and warm water—no matter the season!

-No matter how low temperatures drop outside, it’s always a tropical paradise inside Sevierville’s waterparks where temperatures are in the mid-80s year round.
-You can race and drop, slip and slide, body surf, float a lazy river, and even work on your tan!
+Even when temperatures drop outside, it’s always a tropical paradise inside Sevierville’s indoor waterparks where temperatures are in the mid-80s year-round.
+But when summer heats up, there are even more ways to race and drop, slip and slide, body surf, float a lazy river, and work on your tan!

 Come to Sevierville and splash into a waterpark!
 Every member of your family will find multiple ways to splash, slide, and surf.